The Austro-Prussian War and the Creation of the North German Confederation

 The legacy of the Austro-Prussian War reverberated across Europe, marking a significant shift in power dynamics and reshaping future alliances.
 The war’s aftermath saw the emergence of Prussia as the dominant German state, leading to the eventual unification of Germany under Prussian leadership.

-See also The Second World War and the Breakup of Yugoslavia
+See also The Polish Socialist Party and the Revolution of 1905

 The defeat of Austria solidified Prussia’s position as the dominant force in German affairs, laying the groundwork for the formation of the North German Confederation.
 This shift in power dynamics had far-reaching consequences, setting the stage for the Franco-Prussian War and ultimately, the creation of a unified German Empire.